Massage Therapy CEs | Massage Concepts and Techniques

 Course classification: Kinesthetic (course materials teach specific techniques to use on clients during a massage therapy session.)

 Approved by: Institute of Somatic Therapy (Judith Koch) is approved by the NCBTMB (Provider #280672-00) as a continuing education Approved Provider.
 Institute of Somatic Therapy is approved by Florida (#MCE-326), and New York (#0019).
 Our courses are also valid for AMTA, ABMP, and most individual states.
 Some states limit how many hours can be done online or by home study.
 Please refer to our State Guidelines section for specific information about your state.
 Laws can and do change, and your state will hold you responsible for knowing the laws that apply to you.
-This course has been approved by Florida as an approved distance learning course for your required hours of "relevant to massage therapy" category (normally required live classroom) hours for the 8/31/2021 renewal cycle.
-They will show as "anytime" courses since they are online courses, so do not let that wording in your CE Broker account concern you.
-Course # 20-798084
+These courses were approved by Florida as an approved distance learning course for required hours of "relevant to massage therapy" category (normally required live classroom) hours for the 8/31/2021 renewal cycle.
+Completions after 8/31/2021 will be reported as "General" hours, not "relevant to massage therapy" hours.

 CE Broker Reporting: Institute of Somatic Therapy will automatically report your hours to CE Broker in applicable states ONLY IF you have provided your license number in your online account with us.
 You can verify your license information by logging on to our website, and reviewing your account information.
 If your license is not shown there, please select “edit” to include it.
 We generally report to CE Broker weekly.

 Testing: You complete your test online, and immediately upon passing, print your certificate.
 To see how our online courses and testing work, we invite you to take our free sample course.

 Materials: Stop the Suffering: A Somatic Approach to Relieving the Pain of Fibromyalgia and Chronic Fatigue, course materials and video by Judith Koch

 View sample video: To see samples of video from this massage CEU course, as well as samples of some of our other online courses, visit our You Tube site at http://www.youtube.com/user//InstitueofST/videos